View Printable Fact Sheets (PDF)

 What is A Critique?

-Students in pre-professional degree programs in the arts will later create works that will be critiqued by employers and clients.
+Student in pre-professional degree programs in the arts will later create works that will be critiqued by employers and clients.
 Students need to learn how to present their work in a manner fitting the media and profession, to hear interpretations and respond to them, and to confidently participate in the verbal exchange of ideas.
+They are engaging in identity transformation – forming dual identities as both students and designers, simultaneously.

 What is the Purpose of a Critique?